Title

 The Anti-Electro-Fishing Act prohibits the use of electricity to catch fish in fresh-water areas of the Philippines, with penalties including imprisonment and fines, as well as the confiscation of equipment and holding individuals responsible for violations.

-Electro-fishing is defined as a method of catching fish using electricity generated by dry cell storage batteries, electric generators, or other electric power sources to stupefy, disable, or kill fish and other aquatic animals.
+Electro-fishing is a method of catching fish where electricity generated by dry cell storage batteries, electric generators, or other electric power sources is used to stupefy, disable, or kill fish and other aquatic animals.

-The penalty includes imprisonment ranging from six months to one year and a fine from five hundred to one thousand pesos.
-Additionally, all apparatus, paraphernalia, and boats used in electro-fishing will be confiscated and forfeited to the government.
+Imprisonment of six months to one year and a fine of five hundred to one thousand pesos.

 Analyze Cases Smarter, Faster